bobanetwork/boba_legacy/boba_documentation/developer/erc1155-bridge.md

 # ERC1155 NFT Bridging

 BOBA ERC1155 bridges consists of two bridge contracts.
-The [L1ERC1155Bridge](https://github.com/bobanetwork/boba/blob/add-ERC1155-bridge/packages/boba/contracts/contracts/ERC1155Bridges/L1ERC1155Bridge.sol) contract is deployed on L1 and the [L2ERC1155Bridge](https://github.com/bobanetwork/boba/blob/add-ERC1155-bridge/packages/boba/contracts/contracts/ERC1155Bridges/L2ERC1155Bridge.sol) contract is deployed on L2.
+The [L1ERC1155Bridge](https://github.com/bobanetwork/boba/blob/add-ERC1155-bridge/packages/boba/contracts/contracts/ERC1155Bridges/L1ERC1155Bridge.sol) contract is deployed on L1.
+The [L2ERC1155Bridge](https://github.com/bobanetwork/boba/blob/add-ERC1155-bridge/packages/boba/contracts/contracts/ERC1155Bridges/L2ERC1155Bridge.sol) contract is deployed on **Ethereum L2** and the [L2ERC1155BridgeAltL1](https://github.com/bobanetwork/boba/blob/add-ERC1155-bridge/packages/boba/contracts/contracts/ERC1155Bridges/L2ERC1155BridgeAltL1.sol) contract is deployed on **Other L2s**.
 It supports **native L1 ERC1155 tokens** and **native L2 ERC1155 tokens** to be moved back and forth. **These two contracts have not been audited, exercise caution when using this on mainnet.**

 * Native L1 ERC1155 token: the original token contract was deployed on L1
 * Native L2 ERC1155 token: the original token contract was deployed on L2

-Bridging a token to Boba takes several minutes, and bridging a token from Boba to Ethereum takes 7 days. **Not all tokens are bridgeable - developers must use specialized token contracts (e.g. L2StandardERC1155.sol) to enable this functionality.**
+Bridging a token to Boba takes several minutes, and bridging a token from Boba to Layer 1 takes 7 days. **Not all tokens are bridgeable - developers must use specialized token contracts (e.g. L2StandardERC1155.sol) to enable this functionality.**